santiago046/manhunt2-translation-resources/font-and-charset-info.md

 There are four files related to fonts in Manhunt 2:
 - FONT.DAT: Contains available characters and character information (width and positions on the textures).
 - font1: Lowercase menu font located in `GLOBAL.TXD`, a modified version of FF Trixie™ OT Heavy font.
-- font2: Subtitles and uppercase menu font located in `GLOBAL.TXD`, ITC American Typewriter™ Medium font.
+- font2: Subtitles and uppercase menu font located in `GLOBAL.TXD`, ITC American Typewriter™ Medium Condensed font.
 - t16plus: Debug font, located in `GLOBAL.TXD`.

 ## Manhunt 2 charset (En, Fr, Ge, It, Sp)